 Dave Glynn – Board Member

-For his day job, Dave is an executive at a privately-owned Chicago-based legal publishing and software company.
-Dave is also active in the community as a board member of Hesed House, a homeless shelter and resource center in Aurora, IL.
-Dave is currently a resident of Sugar Grove, Illinois.
+For his day job, Dave is an executive at a privately-owned Chicago-based legal media and software company.
+Dave is also active in the community as a former board member of Hesed House, a homeless shelter and resource center in Aurora, IL.
+Dave is currently a resident of Arlington Heights, Illinois.